2019 Was Europes Hottest Year Ever: EU - UrduPoint

 2019 Was Europe's Hottest Year Ever: EU

-Last year was the hottest in history across Europe as temperature records were shattered by a series of extreme heatwaves across the continent, the European Union's satellite monitoring surface said Wednesday
+Last year was the hottest in history across Europe as temperature records were shattered by a series of extreme heatwaves, the European Union's satellite monitoring surface said Wednesday

-Paris, (APP - UrduPoint / Pakistan Point News - 22nd Apr, 2020 ) :Last year was the hottest in history across Europe as temperature records were shattered by a series of extreme heatwaves across the continent, the European Union's satellite monitoring surface said Wednesday.
+Paris, (APP - UrduPoint / Pakistan Point News - 22nd Apr, 2020 ) :Last year was the hottest in history across Europe as temperature records were shattered by a series of extreme heatwaves, the European Union's satellite monitoring surface said Wednesday.

 In its annual report on the state of the climate, the EU's Copernicus Climate Change Service (C3S) said that 11 of the continent's 12 warmest years on record have been since 2000 as greenhouse gas emissions continue to rise.